Sterilants and Disinfectants in Healthcare Facilities

 Ethylene Oxide and Glutaraldehyde, USEPA)

-Additionally, EtO's numeric cancer potency estimate for long term inhalation was re-evaluated by U.S. EPA and recently updated (December 2016) in its Integrated Risk Information System (IRIS) database.
+Additionally, EtO's numeric cancer potency estimate for long term inhalation was re-evaluated by U.S. EPA and updated (December 2020) in its Integrated Risk Information System (IRIS) database.
 U.S. EPA now estimates that chronic EtO inhalation is about 35 times more potent for inducing human cancer (lymphoid cancer incidence; breast cancer incidence in females) than previously thought.

 Glutaraldehyde is not a human carcinogen.
 However,